-Mini 4-H'ers you may enroll in one project each year.
+Mini 4-H'ers you may enroll in two different projects each year.
 This manual contains fun, age appropriate activities to complete throughout the 4-H year.
 These activities will help you to learn about the project you have chosen.
 Additionally, the manual contains all instructions needed for the exhibit you will be preparing for the Elkhart County 4-H Fair in July.

 There is no competition in the Mini 4-H program.
-Each child who completes a project for the Fair will receive the same blue completion ribbon, certificate and 4-H pin.
+Each child who completes a project for the Fair will receive the same green completion ribbon and certificate.
 Judges comment sheets are provided only as a way to help you do your very best on future projects.